Rebecca Jesty - Counsellor/Therapist near Reading, Wokingham, Bracknell and Maidenhead

 I believe that if you are ready to explore your life as best you can, in your own words, you also have the potential to develop in new ways or to ease emotional pain.
 This isn't easy but it can be rewarding.
 Sometimes we talk, sometimes we are silent, sometimes we use drawings, pictures or toys to help identify what's going on.
-Counselling is an individual process and takes a unique journey.
+Counselling therapy is an individual process and takes a unique journey.

 - I feel now that I wish I hadn't cut myself.
 Also, I know that my dad's violence wasn't my fault